 Contaminated sediments should be assessed as a potential project impact to aquatic life.

+How will resolution of this issue add value to the EA?
 Resolving this issue will provide an assurance that the EA predictions around impact on aquatic habitat are defensible.

 1.2.2 Lake Level Fluctuations